 Flooding in Sri Lanka

-Sri Lanka is currently facing severe flooding, landslides, and rockfalls due to heavy monsoon rains.
-The central, southern, and western regions, including Colombo, Galle, Matara, and Ratnapura, have been particularly hard-hit.
-Rivers have overflowed, damaging infrastructure, submerging crops, and displacing thousands of people.
+Sri Lanka faced severe flooding, landslides, and rockfalls due to heavy monsoon rains.
+The central, southern, and western regions, including Colombo, Galle, Matara, and Ratnapura, were particularly hard hit.
+Rivers overflowed, damaging infrastructure, submerging crops, and displacing thousands of people.

-The National Building Research Organization (NBRO) has identified approximately 15,000 families living in high-risk landslide and rockfall zones.
-Nine deaths have been reported, and many areas remain isolated.
-Landslides and collapsed structures are complicating rescue efforts, while rising water levels in rivers and reservoirs pose ongoing risks, especially in low-lying settlements.
+The National Building Research Organization (NBRO) identified approximately 15,000 families living in high-risk landslide and rockfall zones.
+Nine deaths were reported, and many areas remained isolated.
+Landslides and collapsed structures complicated rescue efforts, while rising water levels in rivers and reservoirs posed ongoing risks, particularly in low-lying settlements.

-The ongoing northeast monsoon is expected to persist, further intensifying flooding and extending the affected areas.
-Climate change is believed to be contributing to the increased rainfall, heightening future risks.
+The northeast monsoon was expected to persist, further intensifying flooding and expanding the affected areas.
+Climate change was believed to have contributed to the increased rainfall, heightening future risks.

 Type d'événement